sumsumsp/ERA_2023/README.md

 -  This ReadME explains the S5 file according to heading Code blocks and then connecting to other two files

 ##### Code Block 1 (S5)
-Imported the necessary modules for deep learning using PyTorch and torchvision.
+Imported the necessary modules for deep learning using PyTorch and torchvision:
   torch: providing data structures and operations for tensors and neural networks. torch.nn: classes for building neural network architectures. torch.nn.functional (imported as F):  It provides various activation functions, loss functions, and other operations commonly used in deep learning.